juju/docs/src/en/tools-charm-tools.md

       charm show wordpress --channel development

-  To specify one or more specific metadatas:
+  To specify metadata for one or more specific channels:

       charm show wordpress charm-metadata charm-config